K-FOSS/TS-ESNode/README.md

 # TS-ESNode

-This is a proof of concept Node.JS Loader hook for Node.JS 13.7 or newer that transpiles TypeScript files into JavaScript using the `getFormat`, `resolve`, and `transformSource` hooks.
+This is a Node.JS Loader hook for Node.JS 13.7 or newer that transpiles TypeScript files into JavaScript using the `getFormat`, `resolve`, and `transformSource` hooks.

 ## Usage